 John T. and Jane A. Wiederhold Fishway

-The design, which was funded by a grant from the National Fish and Wildlife Foundation’s Long Island Sound Futures Fund, calls for a series of aluminum structures known as “steep-passes” to allow the fish to swim from the Falls River up to the Mill Pond and back out again.
+The design, which was funded by a grant from the National Fish and Wildlife Foundation’s Long Island Sound Futures Fund, called for a series of aluminum structures known as “steep-passes” to allow the fish to swim from the Falls River up to the Mill Pond and back out again.
 The steep-passes are connected to concrete pools that allow the fish to rest, and entrance/exit structures are located to promote safe passage.
-The pools will be fitted with underwater windows to allow the fish to be viewed and counted.
-The fishway will snake its way up our sloped northern property boundary, resting upon stone riprap to blend into the landscape.
-Construction is being supported by a $250,000 grant from the John T. and Jane A. Wiederhold Foundation.
+The turning pool is fitted with underwater windows to allow the fish to be viewed and counted.
+The fishway snakes its way up our sloped northern property boundary and rests upon stone riprap to blend into the landscape.
+Construction was supported by a $250,000 grant from the John T. and Jane A. Wiederhold Foundation.

 A water-powered site since 1697, Centerbrook’s property includes an 11-foot low-head concrete dam and spillway, and infrastructure to produce electricity from a hydropower turbine.
 While many dams can be removed to allow anadromous fish (who spawn in fresh water and live in salt water) safe passage, constructing a fishway is the only viable option on this property.
 Centerbrook manages its turbine to prevent mortality, and has worked with neighbors to steward the Mill Pond as a spawning habitat for blueback herring, alewife, sea lamprey, and American eels.